fluent-beats/fluent-bit-docker-stats/README.md

 > This plugin WILL NOT WORK without both volumes properly mounted on `Fluentbit` container

 ## Collecting stats
 The plugin will access the Docker Engine endpoint `/containers/{id}/stats`.

- It will use 2 parameters to improve performance and save rescources:
+It will use the following parameters:
  * stream=false (avoids socket streaming, and send just a single value)
  * one-shot=false (can't use single shot in order to recover `precpu_stats`)

+Each response will include important information like:

+ - Container CPU stats
+ - Container memory stats
+ - Container network stats
+ - Container disk stats

  For each response the plugin will simply send the JSON values to the output without any transformation or parsing, saving even more memory and resources.